 Not so bad for a first sketch, I could see where this was going.
 I added gyroscope controls and immediately liked how it was behaving in my hand.
 I wanted to do a kind of inverse scheme, where you’re inside the sculpture in its center and had to look around in all directions, but then you would never be able to grasp the sculpture in its entirety.
 So I left the gyro controls as they are currently, in the finished AE1.
 I might explore this alternative mechanic in another project, possibly to do with terrain exploration.

-Next I wanted to fix mesh triangulation.
+Next, I wanted to fix mesh triangulation.
 As I started researching the topic, I soon decided that I should simplify this step of the pipeline as much as possible.
 Mesh triangulation gets very complex very quickly, and I had different priorities.
 I went on searching for a convex hull algorithm, which would take an unordered set of points and “wrap” them in a convex mesh.
-Luckily there’s quite a few implementations, as it seems to have been a hot topic in academic circles in the 70s.
+Luckily there are quite a few implementations, as it seems to have been a hot topic in academic circles in the 70s.
 I chose QuickHull as it was efficient enough and had a very straightforward explanation.
 I always enjoy implementing graphics/geometry algorithms, so this step was a blast.

 I have to admit, I look back at these early screenshots and kind of regret that the final AE1 is not configured to produce them Although it still could be, parametrically speaking. .
 There’s a simple beauty there.
 I might do a black & white edition of AE1 at some point.